-4. The Agency consider the appeal site to be down, being of open character with a predominant cover of calcareous grassland, scattered trees and water features, which they say meets the description of down set out in paragraph 68 of their published Mapping Methodology for England (MME).
+4. The Agency consider the appeal site to be down, being of open character with a predominant cover of calcareous grassland and scrub, which they say meets the description of down set out in paragraph 68 of their published Mapping Methodology for England (MME).
 A field survey carried out for them assessed its vegetation cover as being more than 75% qualifying cover.
-Non-qualifying cover, consisting of semi-improved grassland located mainly on a central track running along the floor of the valley, was also recorded, but this was assessed as covering less than 50% of the site's area.
+Non-qualifying cover, consisting of semi-improved grassland located mainly on a central track running along the floor of the valley, was also recorded.